 Florent Bordinat

 Biography and artistic approach

-“During my high school years, I discovered, through my classmates, a practice called urbex.
-It involves exploring abandoned places in order to experience and feel things that are uncommon in our everyday lives.
-My classmates and I—this is exactly what we enjoyed!
+During my high school years, I discovered, through my classmates, a practice known as urbex, which involves exploring abandoned places in order to experience and feel things that are uncommon in everyday life.
+That is what appealed to us!
 We wanted to be afraid, to feel in danger, confronted with the world of esotericism and imagination.
-We wanted to discover worlds neglected by society, like apocalyptic sets from action films or video games.
-Because above all, these places bear witness to time passing—slipping through our fingers without our being able to hold it back.
+We wanted to discover worlds neglected by society, resembling apocalyptic sets from action films or video games.
+Above all, these places bear witness to the passage of time, which slips through our fingers without our being able to hold it back.

+Florent Bordinat